Beating Carnot efficiency with periodically driven chiral conductors: Phototransition amplitude

 Here, $v$ is propagation velocity for the chiral channel, $\phi_{\text{ac}}(t) = - e\int_{-\infty}^t dt' \mathcal{V}_{\text{ac}}(t')/\hbar$, and $\Theta(x)$ is 0 for $x<0$ and 1 otherwise.
 This solution can be verified by plugging it into the Schr\"{o}dinger equation for the Hamiltonian of linear dispersion, $ [i\hbar(\partial/\partial t + v\partial/\partial x) -e \mathcal{V}_{\text{ac}}(t)\Theta(-x)]\psi_{\mathcal{E}}(x,t)=0$.
 When an electron is in the contact, $x<0$, the phase factor $e^{i \phi_{\text{ac}}(t)}$ does not induce any change of energy as it is a spatially independent phase shift.
 When an electron is out of the contact, $x>0$, the spatially dependent phase factor $e^{i\phi_{\text{ac}}(t-x/v)}$ describes the electronic energy change due to the photoassisted transition.
 By definition of $a_n$ in Eq.~(\ref{eq:an}), $e^{i\phi_{\text{ac}}(t-x/v)} = \sum_n a_n e^{-i n \Omega (t-x/v)}$, thus the transition amplitude with which the electron changes its energy by $n\hbar\Omega$ is $a_n$.

-We also remark the case when an electron propagates into the AC driven contact [see Fig.~\ref{fig:ac-bd} (b)], which is used for the results of nonchiral conductors shown below.
+We also remark the case when an electron propagates into the AC driven contact [see Supplementary Figure~\ref{fig:ac-bd} (b)], which is used for the results of nonchiral conductors shown below.
 The wave function solution of the time-dependent Schr\"{o}dinger equation with initial energy $\mathcal{E}$ is

 This can be verified by plugging it into the Schr\"{o}dinger equation $ [i\hbar(\partial/\partial t + v\partial/\partial y) -e \mathcal{V}_{\text{ac}}(t)\Theta(y)]\psi_{\mathcal{E}}(y,t)=0$.
 According to the solution and $e^{-i\phi_{\text{ac}}(t-y/v)} = \sum_n a_n^* e^{i n \Omega (t-y/v)}=\sum_n a_{-n}^* e^{-i n \Omega (t-y/v)}$, the transition amplitude with which the electron changes its energy by $n\hbar\Omega$ is $a_{-n}^*$.